hyundai-robotics/doc-hi6-operation/2-operation/9-axis-origin.md

     ![](../_assets/tp630/dlg-prog-sel_eng.png)

-3. Press the &lt;motor&gt; key on the teach pendant, and then the motor lamp will blink.
+3. Press the `[motor]` key on the teach pendant, and then the motor lamp will blink.

 * If the motor is not turned on, check the error message on the log bar and resolve the trouble.